collinhover/impactplusplus/README.md

 * removed `checkStop` method
 * `intersectWith` method now sets `intersecting` property, make sure to call parent when you override this method!
 * all properties modified by collision checks should now be reset via the `cleanupCollision` method (called automatically before new collisions)
+* added `flipWith` property to `moveTo` settings object, which controls whether following entity flips with the followed entity

 ```
 ig.Character